MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-seasonalfunction.md

 ---
 # series_seasonal()

-Calculates the seasonal component of a series according to the detected or given seasonal period.
+Calculates the seasonal component of a series, according to the detected or given seasonal period.

 **Syntax**